AKsingh5673/Road_accident/README.md

-# Road_accident
+# Road_accident_dashboard
-This Power BI dashboard visually analyzes road accident data, revealing key insights on accident locations, causes, severity, and timing.
-Through interactive charts, it identifies patterns and trends to enhance road safety and inform traffic management decisions, making complex data accessible and actionable for stakeholders.
+This repository holds a Power BI dashboard that breaks down road accident data into clear, meaningful visuals.
+It helps uncover where accidents happen most often, what causes them, how severe they tend to be, and when they’re most likely to occur.
+With easy-to-understand charts and interactive features, this dashboard is designed to help identify patterns and trends that can make our roads safer and guide better traffic management decisions.